Board of Directors – Members

 Jennifer started attending KCC in January 2018 having been interested in dharma since her early 20s.
 She took refuge on January 1 2019 and attended the Mahamudra seminar in the fall of 2019.
 Jennifer helped bring the KCC library to fruition, managed the redevelopment of the KCC website and enjoys being an active member of KCC’s Dharma Digger gardening group.

 Jennifer is a Kansas native and a graduate of the University of Kansas.
-Her 20 year career in the Federal government was as an emergency planner and responder for the US Army Corps of Engineers.
+Her 20 year career in the Federal government was as an emergency planner and responder.
 “Prodding the bureaucracy to move smarter and faster” is the simplest way to describe her role in disaster response.
 She hopes her experience as a civil servant will help her serve the KCC community and all sentient beings.

 David Thornburgh (he/him)